What is ZapTap Auto Clicker?

 If permissions look correct, restart the app once and test with a simple single-point action before adding more complexity.

 Choose the slowest interval that still gets the job done.
-Slower, more natural-looking timing is usually easier to control and less likely to trigger detection or app instability.
+Slower, more moderate timing is usually easier to control and less likely to cause app instability.

 Start with short test loops, then tighten the interval only if the target app still responds cleanly.